HL7/vr-common-library/input/pagecontent/StructureDefinition-Patient-decedent-fetus-vr-intro.md

  * Item **4.
 Date of Delivery** in the [2003 Revision of the U.S. Standard Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/FDEATH11-03finalACC.pdf)
  * Item **34.
 If Not Single Birth-Born First, Second, Third, etc.** in the [2003 Revision of the U.S. Standard Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/FDEATH11-03finalACC.pdf)
  * Item **12.
 Date of delivery** in the [2019 US Standard Facility Worksheet for the Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/fetal-death-facility-worksheet-2019-508.pdf)
+ * Item **1.
+Would you like to name the child?** in the [2019 US Standard Patient’s Worksheet for the Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/fetal-death-mother-worksheet-english-2019-508.pdf)

 ### IJE Mapping